Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Piața Unirii, Schei District, Brasov

 The fascinating history of Brasov is preserved in the city’s best museums, attractions and neighborhoods.
-Note that a small entry fee is required to visit each the museums, but the online combo Brasov Visitor Ticket might save you money.
+Note that a small entry fee is required to visit each the museums, but the combo Brasov Visitor Ticket might save you some money.

 Begin in the Piata Sfatului main square.
-Visit the Brasov Country Museum of History located inside the Trumpeter’s Tower in the center of the square and then step inside the historic Black Church to see the vast interior.
+Visit the Brasov Country Museum of History located inside the Trumpeter’s Tower in the center of the square and then step inside the Black Church to see the vast interior.
 If time allows, stop by the Muresenilor House Museum, which shows how a prominent family lived during communist times.

-As you make your way back into the city center, go to the Bastionul Tesatorilor Weaver’s Bastion to learn more about how Brasov thrived as a fortified city.
+As you make your way back into the center, go to the Bastionul Tesatorilor Weaver’s Bastion to learn more about how Brasov thrived as a fortified city.

 Brasov Dinner and Drinks

-Begin the evening at Terroirs Boutique du Vin, where you can taste delicious Romanian wines.
+Rather than dining on the Brasov main square for a second night, we think it is best to navigate to one of the smaller lanes in the Old Town.
+Begin the evening at Terroirs Boutique du Vin, where you can sample delicious Romanian wines.
 Stay for dinner or make advance reservations at Bistro Del’Arte, a restaurant that features classic Romanian cuisine with a modern twist.

 Day 4 Public Transit